drTakuOmics/proend-scripts/README.md

 #### 6. Reconstruction a potential interaction of CDC48 and the 20S proteasome.

-Due its potential we decided to further proceed and reconstruct in-silico a CDC48 complex.
+Given its potential, we decided to proceed with an in-silico reconstruction of the CDC48 complex in this example.
-CDC48 posess a known AAA+ domain which indicates the formation of a homo-oligomer, commonly an hexamer is formed in the proteins with this domain.
-You can proceed and use alphafold V2 multimer or alphafold V3 which allows to use ligands such as ATP.
+CDC48 contains a well-characterized AAA+ domain, which is typically associated with the formation of a homo-oligomer, most commonly a hexamer in proteins of this type.
+For this reconstruction, AlphaFold V2 Multimer or AlphaFold V3 can be used, the latter allowing the inclusion of ligands such as ATP.

 <div style="text-align: center;">